We will all experience anxiety at some point in our lives.

 Some people will experience more anxiety than others, but symptoms usually settle and disappear after these events have passed...the threat to us is no longer present.

-Other stressful experiences that can be common triggers are health concerns, adjusting to change, bereavement and loss, fluctuating hormones, medications, skipping meals, financial or housing difficulties, working too many hours, caffeine, alcohol and conflict.
+Other experiences that can be common triggers are things like health concerns, adjusting to change, bereavement and loss, fluctuating hormones, skipping meals, financial or housing difficulties, working too many hours, caffeine, alcohol and conflict.

 This can be confusing for us if we don't understand why?

-The level of stress we experience in a situation will depend upon how we perceive it, what it might mean to us, along with our ability to manage it.
+The level of stress we experience in a situation will depend upon how we perceive it, what it means to us, along with our ability to manage it.

 'Fight', 'Flight', 'Freeze' , 'Fawn'

-Our body's natural response to the stress of any threat, actual or perceived, is to activate the sympathetic nervous system so that we can escape or survive the danger.
+Our body's natural response to the stress of any threat, actual or perceived, is to activate our sympathetic nervous system so that we can escape or survive that danger.

-We may experience fight, flight, freeze or fawn responses.
+We may experience fight, flight, freeze or fawn responses when we are activated.

-We do not get to consciously choose our response and we may also experience more than one.
+We do not get to consciously choose our responses.

 Feeling Stuck

-If we are experiencing long term, chronic stress, we may find that we feel stuck.
+If we are experiencing long term, chronic stress, we may feel stuck.

 We may recognise avoidance behaviours such as comfort eating or drinking too much alcohol, mindlessly scrolling through social media, avoiding going to certain places etc.